BenFranzi/it./README.md

 ![logo](https://github.com/BenFranzi/it./raw/master/it./icons/icon128.png)

 This was a late night mini-hackathon.
 I got bored, ideas were running low, things were made.
-This project is heavily based off the [drumpf](https://chrome.google.com/webstore/detail/drumpfinator/hcimhbfpiofdihhdnofbdlhjcmjopilp) extension.
+This project based off the [drumpf](https://chrome.google.com/webstore/detail/drumpfinator/hcimhbfpiofdihhdnofbdlhjcmjopilp) extension.